smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 LogPoller = false # Default
 ```
-Enables the log poller, an experimental approach to processing logs, required if also using EvmUseForwarders or OCR2.
+LogPoller enables the log poller, an experimental approach to processing logs, required if also using EvmUseForwarders or OCR2.

 ### OffchainReporting2<a id='Feature-OffchainReporting2'></a>
 ```toml